-GOLD OR NICKEL PLATED DOOR: Clean only with WINDEX brand glass cleaner and a very soft cotton cloth.
-Other products may damage brass, paint, and gaskets.
+GOLD OR NICKEL PLATED DOOR: Clean only with household type glass cleaner and a very soft cotton cloth.
+Other products may damage brass, paint and gaskets.

 INSULATING BLANKETS: Your insulating blanket should be inspected during every chimney cleaning.
 If the blanket is compressed or heavily stained, it should be replaced.
-Heavy creosote stains or matting indication of improper use and your burning habits should be reviewed.
+Heavy creosote stains or matting is an indication of improper use and your burning habits should be reviewed.